Passing lane: Misuse and common practice in the United States

 In some states, such as Maine, Massachusetts, Missouri, Montana, New Jersey, and Washington, the center lanes on highways with three or more lanes in each direction are also passing lanes.
 In those states, no matter how many lanes there are on the highway, drivers must not leave the right-hand lane unless they are overtaking slower vehicles, making a left turn or exit, or obeying a move over law.

-In California, at least, there is no prohibition against cruising in the left lane.
-However, similar to the states below, slow traffic must stay right.
+California does not explicitly prohibit cruising in the left lane.
+However, it prohibits passing to the right and, similar to the states below, slow traffic must stay right.

 In other states, such as Massachusetts, New Jersey, Illinois, Pennsylvania, and others, it is illegal to fail to yield to traffic that seeks to overtake in the left lane, or to create any other "obstruction" in the passing lane that hinders the flow of traffic.
 As a result, heavy trucks are often prohibited from using the passing lane.

 The left lane is commonly referred to as the "fast lane", but that is not an accurate description of the lane's purpose.
 The left lane is the designated passing lane; however, vehicles in the left lane must obey the posted speed limits.
 A common problem arising from misuse of the left lane is speeding and tailgating.
 These actions create road rage and increase overall danger.

 A driver hoping to pass a slow motorist in the "fast lane" can be stuck in an awkward situation.
 One strategy is to signal a lane change toward the center median.
 Another is to flash headlights.
 A third, which is dangerous and illegal, is to drive very close to the "fast lane" driver's bumper (this is known as tailgating).

 Most commonly, motorists will attempt to overtake the outer car on the inner lane either to continue at a fast pace or to pass a car that is going too slowly in the passing lane.
 On high-capacity multilane freeways (three or more lanes per direction), many motorists often pass on the inner lane, largely in response to misuse of the "passing lane" by slower traffic.

 In some areas, such as the U.S. states of Colorado and Kentucky, vehicles in the left lane are required to yield to faster traffic only if the speed limit is above 65 miles per hour.
 In other areas, like Alaska, there is no law requiring slower traffic to move over for faster traffic.